 Video [Oct 2014]

-The old cemetery is now a Holocaust memorial with a stone in three languages.
+The old cemetery is now a Holocaust memorial with a marker in three languages.
 [March 2009]